stucchio/Homepage/content/calibrated_classifier_base_rates.rst

 Thus, the more general situation I'm considering is a mix of label shift/base rate changes, together with small to moderate changes in the distribution of the *exceptional class only*.
 By "exceptional class", I mean "sick" (in disease prediction), "fraud" (in fraud prevention), essentially the uncommon label which corresponds to something anomalous.

 In general, it is impossible to solve this problem [#impossibility]_.
-However, if we stay away from this degenerate case, it's actually quite possible to solve this problem and estimate both the new shape of :math:`f_1(z)` and :math:`\alpha`.
+However, if we stay away from this degenerate case (see footnote [#impossibility]_), it's actually quite possible to solve this problem and estimate both the new shape of :math:`f_1(z)` and :math:`\alpha`.
 The main restriction is that :math:`f_1(z)` is not too different from the old value, but right now I don't have a good characterization of what "not too different" actually means.

 Formal statement of the setup
 -----------------------------